shantanu-ghodgaonkar/conveyerAutoSep/README.md

 Cascaded Network of Modules: Integrate multiple systems for multilevel sorting.
 This document serves as a comprehensive overview of the Automatic Package Separator project.
 It details the system design, functionalities, and potential future enhancements.

+Segregation for Brooklyn-
 <br/><img src='/bklyn.png'>

+Segregation for Manhattan-
 <br/><img src='/manh.png'>

+Segregation for Queens-
 <br/><img src='/queens.png'>